skoshiwosh/collager/README.md

 Files:

-•    collager.py - This is Gui version for tiling mirrored input image.
+•    collager.py - This is GUI version for tiling mirrored input image.

 •    collager_done.png - This displays GUI with tiled mirrored images before saving selected.